lightningWhite/WeatherAndEMFSensingStation/readme.md

 mount point and modify the fstab so an external USB storage device will be automatically mounted on boot.
 It will also configure the Pi to automatically connect to a network named `Weather` if present.
 This can be helpful if you want to connect to the Pi wirelessly using a mobile hotspot.
+The script will also configure the Pi to use the Real Time Clock for time.
 This script must be run as root and the Pi must be restarted for the changes to take effect:

 ```